ArctosDB/documentation-wiki/_how_to/How-to-Enter-Data-for-a-Single-Record.markdown

 * Now you will want to click on “Save This As A New Record” in the bottom left hand side of the page in the blue box.
 * Your data sheet will then be put into the bulkloader and await approval.
 * To approve the records for upload to Arctos see [How to approve records entered with Data Entry form](https://github.com/ArctosDB/documentation-wiki/wiki/How-to-approve-records-entered-with-Data-Entry-form)

+## Stuff from old document
+* If there is a collector or preparator number, use the “CustomID Type” drop down menu.
+Scroll all the way to the bottom and select “collector number” or “preparator number.”
+* Custom ID” is the specimen’s collector or preparator number, if it has one.

 ### Data Entry Tutorial Video ###
 [![Data Entry Example](https://raw.githubusercontent.com/ArctosDB/documentation-wiki/gh-pages/tutorial_images/Arctos_Data_Entry_Example.jpg)](https://youtu.be/IOJP1M_Lu_E)